laravel-notification-channels/bearychat/README.md

 ElfSundae\BearyChat\Laravel\ServiceProvider::class,
 ```

-This package is based on [Laravel-BearyChat][], then you may publish the config file if you have not done yet:
+This package is based on [laravel-bearychat][], then you may publish the config file if you have not done yet:

 ```sh
 $ php artisan vendor:publish --provider="ElfSundae\BearyChat\Laravel\ServiceProvider"